joakimandal/Partygame/README.md

 # Partygame
+NOTE:
-NOTE: Some of the videos are currently not recorded in fullscreen.
+*Some of the videos are currently not recorded in fullscreen.
 This makes the video look a bit "off", as a part of the game window is not recorded.
+* All assets are currently placeholder assets.
+* All UI are temporary.

 # What is this?
 "Party Game" is a game were the participants use their smartphone as a controller to play different minigames.
 The idea is that you run a game on a computer, and each player connects to the game through an app or a localhost webpage(Not supported yet).